-The proof of the theorem is given in the supplementary material.
+\end{theorem} The proof of the theorem is given in the supplementary material, where one can also find explicit dependence of the rates on the stepsize $\gamma$ before it is chosen optimally.
 We underline that the standard analysis \cite{juditsky2011solving} does not apply for the following reasons.
-Firstly, unlike \cite{juditsky2011solving} in our problem \eqref{eq:mvi} the feasible set is not bounded, which is especially important for the analysis in the monotone and non-monotone settings.
-Secondly, our algorithm has an additional communication step (Step \ref{line5}) between the computational nodes, which leads to impossibility for all the nodes to have the same information about the global operator $F(z)$ and about the current iterate $z$.
-This, in order, leads to biased oracle that, unlike existing works, has to be analyzed in the setting of unbounded feasible set, which is quite challenging.
-To analyze our variant of the extragradient method we successfully handle this challenge.
-Our key steps are to bound the bias (see, e.g.\ the last two terms in the r.h.s.\ of Lemma \ref{Lm:bar_g_lower} that are caused by the network errors), prove the boundedness in expectation of the sequence of the iterates for monotone (see Section \ref{S:app_monot_unbound} of the supplementary material) and non-monotone (see Section \ref{S:app_nonmonot_unbound} of the supplementary material) cases, which may be of independent interest and which we haven't seen in the literature, even in the non-distributed setting with biased stochastic oracles.
-Proving the boundedness is challenging due to noise caused by stochasticity and heterogeneity of the data and network effects due to the imperfect exchange of information.
-Surprisingly, in the end we still manage to analyze our algorithm under the very general Assumption 1 and we are not aware of any results with similar generality of the settings: different networks topologies (including time-varying), distributed architectures, different monotonicity assumptions.
+Firstly, unlike \cite{juditsky2011solving}, in our problem \eqref{eq:mvi}, the feasible set is not bounded, which is especially important for the analysis in the monotone and non-monotone settings.
+Secondly, our algorithm has an additional communication step (line 7) between the computational nodes, which leads to the impossibility for all the nodes to have the same information about the global operator $F(z)$ and about the current iterate $z$.
+This, in order, leads to a biased oracle that, unlike existing works, has to be analyzed in the setting of an unbounded feasible set, which is quite challenging.
+To analyze our variant of the extragradient method, we successfully handle this challenge.
+Our key steps are to bound the bias (see, e.g.,\ the last two terms in the r.h.s.\ of Lemma \ref{Lm:bar_g_lower} that are caused by the network errors), prove the boundedness in expectation of the sequence of the iterates for monotone (see Section \ref{S:app_monot_unbound} of the supplementary material) and non-monotone (see Section \ref{S:app_nonmonot_unbound} of the supplementary material) cases, which may be of independent interest and which we have not seen in the literature, even in the non-distributed setting with biased stochastic oracles.
+Proving the boundedness is challenging due to the noise caused by the stochasticity and heterogeneity of the data and network effects due to the imperfect exchange of information.
+Surprisingly, in the end, we still manage to analyze our algorithm under the very general Assumption \ref{a5} and we are not aware of any results with similar generality of the settings: different network topologies (including time-varying), distributed architectures, different monotonicity assumptions.